metamaterials-lab/patch2stl/README.md

 %
 % First, initialize a variable to store the number of tirangles (or facets)
 % in the st file:
-% nfacets = 0;
+nfacets = 0;

-%
-% Then, for every three triangle vertices (p1, p2, p3) with normal vector n
+% Then, for every set of triangle vertices (p1, p2, p3) with normal vector n
 % use the following line:
-% nfacets = nfacets + patch2stl_facet_wr(fid, p1, p2, p3, n, mode);
+nfacets = nfacets + patch2stl_facet_wr(fid, p1, p2, p3, n, mode);
 %
 % Function patch2stl_facet_wr writes a single triangle into the stl file.
 % The output of function patch2stl_facet_wr is 1 if the triangle was succesfully
 % written, or 0 other wise.
 This is why its output is accumulated into variable
 % nfacets.
-% The total number of tirangles (or facets) is needed when writing the ending
+% The total number of triangles (or facets) is needed when writing the ending
 % lines of the stl file.

 % This function generates the ending lines on the stl file and closes the file